fbpx

 While the village is completely wheelchair accessible, their buses are not.
 So, you’d need to drive yourself directly to the village.

 Personally, I think bringing a stroller would be more hassle than it’s worth.
-I’d use a baby carrier for little ones or just plan on carrying toddlers while exploring the village.
+I’d use a baby carrier for little ones or just carry toddlers while exploring the village.
 The rest of the time is spent sitting in the performance hall or dining room.

 IS THERE SEATING IN THE VILLAGE?